Tarmean/tarmean.github.io/OpenRec.md

 Typeclasses are great because GHC optimizes them *hard*.
 Given enough INLINABLE pragmas it can replace most vtables with explicit calls.
 Additionally, the constraint solving executes a prolog-like logic program and can perform powerful code synthesis.
 But type-classes are hard to compose: They are fundamentally type driven, so we must transform the `super` and `this` pointers into unique types and parametrize all code over them.
 This optimizes well, but is really boilerplate heavy.
 Transformer stacks are bad enough to look at and we would need two stacks.
 Additionally, GHC occasionally hangs if we go overboard with cyclic type classes when the constraint solver fails to memoize the cycles away.
-Records of functions tend to be slower, but they easy to work with.
+Records of functions tend to be slower, but they are easy to work with.

 Another probem is that open recursion is famously hard to reason about.
 To manage, we will restrict ourselves to a very limited form: We build a recursive function containing a case statement.
 The `super` pointers form a chain of possible cases, and `this` is the recursive call.